Quasisymmetric embeddings of slit Sierpi\'nski carpets: Upper bounds

-\begin{proof} The proof below is similar to proofs in \cite{Hakobyan}, where estimates for the classical modulus in slit domains were obtained.
-However, transboundary modulus is in general larger than the classical modulus and therefore the results in this section do not follow directly from \cite{Hakobyan}.
+\begin{proof}[Proof of Lemma \ref{lemma:transmod=0}] The proof below is similar to proofs in \cite{Hakobyan}, where estimates for the classical modulus in slit domains were obtained.
+However, transboundary modulus in general can be larger than the classical modulus and therefore the results in this section do not follow directly from \cite{Hakobyan}.